 9.1 We may share your Personal Data with the suppliers and partners that assist us with the execution of your order, or who assist us with our IT operations, hosting, etc. This means that we may share your data with e.g. our service providers, technical support, recruitment partners etc.

 9.2 We may also share your data with our consolidated companies/organisations, to the extent that this is legal.
-This takes place within the framework of the Danish Refugee Council collaboration.
+This takes place within the framework of the DRC collaboration.

 9.3 In addition to the aforementioned, we share your data to the extent that we are obliged to do so, e.g. as a consequence of requirements to report to public authorities such as SKAT.